Is it possible to enjoy hiking with kids?

 We also ensure that it’s a hike that is interesting for them – rivers, waterfalls, rocks, caves, wildlife, stairs, and rock art usually keep them occupied.

-On the flat, we can do 4-6km walks or roughly two-to-three hours with a decent break at the half-way point for rest, food and drink, with 60-second drink breaks spaced periodically.
+When our kids were younger could do 4-6km / 2.5 – 4 miles walks or roughly two-to-three hours with a decent break at the half-way point for rest, food and drink, with 60-second drink breaks spaced periodically.

 2. Allow your children to stretch themselves a little